ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch2/draft1.md

 ...

-#### (nts: The below should be broken into it's own chapter.
-Move the numbers.
-Consider how to avoid this in the future.)

 It was maybe 10 months later, but when I watched the Emilio Estevez cinematic classic _Men at Work_, lines of dialogue shared by he and his brother Charlie Sheen's characters described exactly what I wanted to achieve, with, well, a prank.

 > James: ... a pellet gun?
 What are you going to accomplish using that stupid thing?
 >
 > Carl: It allows me to seriously aggravate a situation without actually changing the course of history.
-It also stings like a bitch.
+It also stings like a b***h.

 (nts: take a moment to time travel to 2023 and discuss Jack Texiera, and how in 2022, you assumed your potential "government counterparts" were folks like that which truly, really exist and are a real threat to security. just a few sentences should do)